Interstate Wildlife Violator Compact: Introduction

-If a person's license or permit privileges which come under the scope of the Compact are suspended or revoked in one member state, they are subject to suspension or revocation in all member states.
-In addition to license and permit suspensions and revocations which result from a conviction for the illegal pursuit, possession or taking of mammals, birds, fish, reptiles, amphibians, mollusks, shellfish and crustaceans, failing to appear in court or to otherwise answer a ticket or summons issued for such violations will also result in license or permit suspension.
-Compact member states also agree to recognize convictions for violations within the scope of the Compact which occur in all other member states and to apply them toward license and permit suspension and revocations in the state in which the person resides.
+If a person's license or permit privileges, which come under the scope of the compact, are suspended or revoked in one member state, they are subject to suspension or revocation in all member states.
+In addition to license and permit suspensions and revocations which result from a conviction for the illegal pursuit, possession, or taking of mammals, birds, fish, reptiles, amphibians, mollusks, shellfish, and crustaceans, failing to appear in court or to otherwise answer a ticket or summons issued for such violations will also result in license or permit suspension.
+Compact member states also agree to recognize convictions for violations within the scope of the compact that occur in all other member states and to apply them toward license and permit suspension and revocations in the state in which the person resides.

 The Interstate Wildlife Violator Compact also establishes a process whereby wildlife law violations by a non-resident from a member state are handled as if the person were a resident, meaning they can be served a ticket rather than being arrested, booked, and bonded.
-This process is a convenience for hunters, fishermen, and trappers of member states, and increases efficiency of Game Wardens by allowing more time for enforcement duties rather than violator processing procedures.
+This process is a convenience for hunters, anglers, and trappers in member states.
+It increases the efficiency of game wardens by allowing more time for enforcement duties rather than for processing violators.

 Each member state honors all similar wildlife violation suspensions from other member states.
 This would include Failure to Appear in court violations.
-One of the benefits to sportsman who violate wildlife laws is if they are from a member state game warden can write them a simple citation instead of taking them to jail and having them post a cash bond.
-If a non-resident sportsman is issued a wildlife citation fails to comply with the citation or appear in court, the Wildlife Agency of that state will notify their home state of a Failure to Comply.
+One benefit for sportspeople who violate wildlife laws is that, if they are from a member state, a game warden can issue a simple citation instead of taking them to jail and requiring them to post a cash bond.
+If a non-resident sportsman is issued a wildlife citation and fails to comply with the citation or appear in court, the Wildlife Agency of that state will notify their home state of a failure to comply.
 The home state will then suspend that person's resident hunting or fishing license.
-Once the sportsman complies with the initial violation, their home state will be notified and their resident license will be reinstated.
-The threat of not being able to hunt, fish, or trap in most states will serve as a powerful deterrent to would be poachers.
+Once the sportsman complies with the initial violation, their home state will be notified, and their resident license will be reinstated.
+The threat of not being able to hunt, fish, or trap in most states serves as a powerful deterrent to would-be poachers.

-For a state to become a part of the compact, the state first must pass a legislation to join then the state's wildlife agency will adopt regulations to implement the membership.
-Membership in the compact requires no additional funding or additional staffing, however, as of 2018, there is a $500 annual membership fee for each state.
-Entering the violators into the database take a small amount of time and is normally the responsibility of the state's existing wildlife agency personnel.